cvlmtg/nvf/README.md

 Automatic version change
 ========================

-nvf can automatically change platform / version automatically if you wish. just copy (or link) the supplied *cd.fish* script into *~/.config/fish/functions/* and it will automatically call nvf everytime you change directory:
+Nvf can automatically change version automatically if you wish.
+Just copy (or link) the supplied *cd.fish* script into *~/.config/fish/functions/* and it will automatically call nvf everytime you change directory:

     ~ node --version
     v0.12.3